anshu3769/KeplerGroup-CodingExcercise/README.md

      cd /vagrant
      python3 run.py

- You should now be able to see the service running in your browser by going to http://localhost:<PORT> where PORT is the port number provided in the host field in vagrant file( described in the above section).
+ You should now be able to see the service running in your browser by going to http://localhost:{PORT} where PORT is the port number provided in the host field in vagrant file(set to 5090 currently).
 You will see a message about the service which looks something like this: